jronallo/iiif-image/readme.md

 ### `Extractor`

-In the simplest case the extractor can run as a callback within getting image information.
-In many image servers the information for the image will be cached and retrieved from the cache instead of needing to be retrieved like the following when a request comes in.
+In the simplest case like the following the extractor can run as a callback from an `Informer` after getting the image information.
+In many image servers the image information will be cached and retrieved from the cache in which case only `info_cb` would need to be called without invoking an `Informer`.

 ```coffee
 iiif = require 'iiif-image'